AdelZiadi/data-run-front-end/README.md

 Note: There are still a few other things remaining to do for Leaflet that we won't detail here.

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].
+For further instructions on how to develop with Mass Pro, have a look at [Using Mass Pro in development][].

 ### Using Angular CLI